-My wife and I are confident if we can maximize contributions to our RRSPs going-forward we should be able to earn close to $30,000 per year pre-tax from our portfolio starting in our 60s.
+My wife and I are confident if we can maximize contributions to our RRSPs going-forward we should be able to earn close to $30,000 per year pre-tax from our RRSPs to fund retirement with.

 - Government benefits – CPP and OAS

-CPP benefits are adjusted once a year, in January, based on changes over a 12-month period related to the Consumer Price Index (CPI) – the cost-of-living measure used by Statistics Canada.
+CPP benefits are adjusted once a year, in January, based on changes over a 12-month period related to the Consumer Price Index (CPI).
+That’s the cost of living measure used by Statistics Canada.

 Old Age Security (OAS) benefits are also based on the CPI, but are reviewed and revised quarterly.